Welcome back to the Rush Limbaugh program here on the EIB Network.

 I appreciate the call.

-Mike in Memphis Tennessee next uh Mike welcome to the Rush Limbaugh program.
+Mike, welcome to the Rush Limbaugh program.

-Hey thank you very much for taking my call.
+Hey, thank you very much for taking my call.

-In fact there was a female feminist liberal reporter who wrote a piece for the LA Times.
+In fact, there was a female feminist liberal reporter who wrote a piece for the L.A.
+Times.

-Go and look at this it was uh oh gosh a week ago five days ago something like that uh front page stuff on the LA Times about her times covering stories in Saudi Arabia where the where the uh religious police there make you as a woman wear the uh Muslim dress whether you're Muslim or not it doesn't matter.
+Front page stuff on the L.A.
+Times about her times covering stories in Saudi Arabia where the religious police there make you as a woman wear the Muslim dress, whether you're Muslim or not.

 You are going to wear their Muslim dress.

-And yet when they come to the United States says wait a minute you've got to be tolerant of our stuff we're gonna change your society to us.
+And yet, when they come to the United States, it says, wait a minute, you've got to be tolerant of our stuff.

 You go there, there's no tolerance at all for diversity.